Functional behavior assessment: Functional interventions

 After a functional behavior assessment has been conducted, the information collected is used to develop treatments and interventions.
+These may be formalized into a Behavior intervention plan (BIP), which outlines strategies to reduce challenging behaviors and teach functional alternatives across environments.
 Interventions are designed to manipulate the antecedent or/and the consequence of the problem behavior to decrease its occurrence rate and increase the rate of occurrence of functional replacement behaviors.

 Functional interventions include extinction, differential reinforcement and antecedent manipulations.
-These intervention are functional because they deal with the environmental events that are functional to the problem behavior.
-They are also non-aversive as punishment is not involved.
+These interventions are functional because they address the environmental events that maintain the problem behavior.
+They are also non-aversive, as punishment is not involved.

-More aversive interventions can be used as latter resort if previous non-aversive intervention have been tried and shown ineffective.
-Punishment such as time-out and response cost are considered negative punishment, which although is still controversial, is more widely accepted than positive punishment such as overcorrection, contingent exercise, guided compliance and physical restraint.
-As mentioned punishment should only be used as a last resort when other methods have already been considered.
+More aversive interventions can be used as a latter resort if previous non-aversive interventions have been tried and shown ineffective.
+Punishment such as time-out and response cost are considered negative punishment, which—although still controversial—is more widely accepted than positive punishment such as overcorrection, contingent exercise, guided compliance, and physical restraint.
+As mentioned, punishment should only be used as a last resort when other methods have already been considered.